4 Steps to Food Safety

 The Westchester County Board of Legislators has enacted a “Food Allergy Restaurant Safety” Law that became effective November 9, 2022.

 The new law (Chapter 541 Food Allergy Restaurant Safety) requires you to post signs in English and Spanish, (both in the front of your establishment so the sign is visible to customers and in the back of your establishment, so it is visible to food handlers) which provide food allergen information to patrons and staff.
 In addition, you are required to designate staff who will be trained in an approved Allergen Training Program.
 If you provide seating for your customers, you must always have at least one trained person in the kitchen and one trained person in the dining room during hours of operation.
 If you are take out only, you must have a least one trained person in the kitchen during hours of operation.
 The number of trained staff must also be entered in the space proved on the posted signs.
-The Westchester County Health Department has designated the following courses as acceptable, ServSafe Food Allergen class and StateFoodSafety and AllerTrain Course.
+The Westchester County Health Department has designated the following courses as acceptable, ServSafe Food Allergen class and StateFoodSafety AllerTrain Course, and FARECheck.
 If you wish to take another course, please contact us prior to registering to verify it is approved.

 The required signs are available for printing.
 If you wish to pick up pre-printed signs in both English and Spanish, you can come to the office at 25 Moore Avenue, 2nd Floor, Mount Kisco, NY 10549 any Monday through Friday between the hours of 9:00 am and 4:00 pm.
 If you have questions regarding this code, please feel free to contact your inspector directly, or you can call the office at (914) 864-7330.